henrik/title_helpers/README.txt

   <title><%= title("My Site") %></title>

 For any page with no title defined, "My Site" will be used.
-You can, of course, pull that root title from a constant, a configuration object or whatever.
+You can, of course, get that root title from a constant, a configuration object or whatever.

+The helper applies h() so you don't have to.

 Define titles like